crux55/mmbot/README.md

 - `/modsay #channel "Your message here"`: Send a message as the bot to a specific channel.
 You must have the "Moderator" role to use this command.

-- `/create_event "event name" "event description" "dd/mm/yyyy HH:mm" "dd/mm/yyyy HH:mm" "location"`: Create a new event.
+- `/createevent "event name" "event description" "dd/mm/yyyy HH:mm" "dd/mm/yyyy HH:mm" "location"`: Create a new event.
 This command takes five parameters: name, description, start time, end time, and location.

-- `quotethat`: Quotes a replied-to message in the quote channel.
+- `/quotethat`: Quotes a replied-to message in the quote channel.
 The bot adds reactions to each quote.

+- `/mymeetups`: List all the meetups you've marked yourself as interested in

 ## Event Approval